-Under the terms of a Bond Purchase Commitment, the Partnership has agreed to purchase a new tax-exempt mortgage revenue bond of between \$20,638,000 to \$26,687,000 ("Judson Series B Bond") secured by the Vantage at Judson apartments which will be delivered by the tax-exempt mortgage revenue bond issuer once the property meets specific obligations and occupancy rates.
+Under the terms of a Bond Purchase Commitment, the Partnership has agreed to purchase a new tax-exempt mortgage revenue bond of betweer \$20,638,000 to \$26,687,000 ("Judson Series B Bond") secured by the Vantage at Judson apartments which will be delivered by the tax-exempt mortgage revenue bond issuer once the property meets specific obligations and occupancy rates.
 The final amount of the Series B Bond will depend on the appraisal of the stabilized property.
 The Judson Series B Bond will have a stated annual interest rate of 6.0% per annum and bond proceeds must be used to pay off the construction loan to the Bank and all or a portion of the \$6,049,000 subordinate tax-exempt mortgage revenue bond.
 If the property does not meet its specific obligations and required occupancy rate before January 1, 2015, the Partnership has the right to terminate the Bond Purchase Commitment.
-The Partnership accounts for the Bond Purchase Commitment as an available-for-sale security and, as such, records the change in estimated fair value of the Bond Purchase Commitment as an asset or liability with changes in such valuation recorded in other comprehensive income.
+The Partnership accounts for the Bond Purchase Commitment as an asset or liability with changes in such valuation recorded in other comprehensive income.
 As of September 30, 2013, the Partnership estimated the value of this Bond Purchase Commitment and recorded a liability of approximately \$2.0 million.